Department of Computer and Information Sciences

 Matriculated students attending classes either full- or part-time may fulfill degree requirements.
 Students attending part-time in the evening are advised that not all required courses are available in the evening every term.

-The department has 38 full-time faculty members and a number of part-time faculty.
+The department has over 40 full-time faculty members and a number of part-time faculty.
 Research specialties include:

 - assistive technology